kubernetes-sigs/kustomize/docs/bugs.md

 [reusable custom transformer test]: /api/krusty/customconfigreusable_test.go

-File issues as desired, but if you've found a problem with how `kustomize build` works, consider the following to improve response time.
+File issues as desired, but if you've found a problem with how `kustomize build` works, please report

-## A good report specifies

  * the output of `kustomize version`,
  * the input (the content of `kustomization.yaml` and any files it refers to),
  * the expected YAML output.

-## A great report is a bug reproduction test
+## If you have `go` installed

 kustomize has a simple test harness in the [krusty package] for specifying a kustomization's input and the expected output.

-Copy one of those tests, e.g. this [reusable custom transformer test], to a new test file (with a new `foo_test.go` name).
+Copy one of those tests, e.g. this [reusable custom transformer test], to a new test file in the krusty package.

-Insert the inputs you want to use, and run it like you'd run the reusable custom transformer test:
+Insert the inputs you want to use, and run it as you'd run the reusable custom transformer test:

 ```